burggraf/supabase-mailer/README.md

 # supabase-mailer
-Send and track email from Supabase / PostgreSQL using a Transactional Email Provider (Mailgun, Sendgrid)
+Send and track email from Supabase / PostgreSQL using a Transactional Email Provider (Mailgun, Sendgrid, more coming soon...)

 ## Features
 - Send an email message using the API of a Transactional Email Provider